teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 from observe to on for development `#test`.
 The core ledger must restore that enabled/on posture after restart while leaving the existing `quotes-v3` promotion unchanged.
 Source stays default-off; production receives no policy.

+MB772 records that restart persistence is insufficient if release rotation drops the directory that owns it.
+The IRC updater now resolves `plugins.DATA_DIR` from the selected instance configuration.
+Internal plugin state is copied as one post-shutdown snapshot before activation; absolute external state remains outside the rotating tree.
+Internal traversal, symlinks and candidate/state merges are rejected.
+The updater preserves operator intent but never creates it when the ledger is already absent.